firemodels/bot/Bundlebot/README.md

   1. Defining fds and smv revisions and tags you want to use for making the bundles (modifying `BUNDLE_config.sh` and `BUNDLE_config.bat`)
   2. Building FDS manuals (running the  script `BUILD_fds_manuals.sh`).
   3. Building Smokeview manuals (running the script `BUILD_smv_manuals.sh`).
   4. Assembling applications, example files and manuals to generate the bundles by running the script `BUILD_release_bundle.sh` on a Linux or OSX computer or `BUILD_release_bundle.bat` on a Windows PC.
 When testing the script run `BUILD_test_bundle.sh` or `BUILD_test_bundle.bat` instead.
-Release script upload bundles to https://github.com/firemodels/fds/releases, test scripts upload bundles to https://github.com/firemodels/test_bundles/releases/tag/FDS_TEST .
+The release scripts upload bundles to https://github.com/firemodels/fds/releases.
+The test scripts upload bundles to https://github.com/firemodels/test_bundles/releases/tag/FDS_TEST .

 These steps are described in more detail below.